 "(61a) The sales price of or the gross receipts derived from the repair, maintenance, and installation services and service contracts listed in this subdivision are exempt from tax.
 Except as otherwise provided in this subdivision, property and services used to fulfill either a repair, maintenance, or installation service or a service contract exempt from tax under this subdivision are taxable.
-The list of repair, maintenance, and installation services and service contracts k.
-Self-service ear-vehicle wash or vacuum and limited-service vehicle wash.
-For purposes of this sub-subdivision, the following definitions apply:
+The list of repair, maintenance, and installation services and service contracts exempt from tax under this subdivision is as follows: